Katiechiamaka/Global-Superstore-Analysis/README.md

 ## Risk and Loss Analysis
 ### Customer Performance
+- Which customer is responsible for the most ouststanding balance?
 - What is driving outstanding balances among the top owing customers?
 <img width="1587" height="405" alt="Screenshot 2026-02-22 000406" src="https://github.com/user-attachments/assets/d9fba595-616d-41ac-b1f5-26bb1e113277" />

 #### Insights
+- Cindy Stewart with an outstanding balance of (-$6,151).
-- Customers with large negative balances (e.g., -$6,151) suggest delayed payments or extended credit terms.
+- Customers with large negative balances suggest delayed payments or extended credit terms.

 ### Country Performance
 - Which countries are contributing the most to overall losses?